kuiperzone/PupNet-Deploy/README.md

 so that the instructions below will match your system.

 Out of the box, PupNet can create AppImages on Linux and Zip files on all platforms.
-In order to build other deployments, however, you must first install the appropriate third-party builder tool against which PupNet will call.
+In order to build other deployments, you must first install the appropriate third-party builder tool against which PupNet will call.

 ### Flatpaks on Linux ###
 PupNet requires `flatpak` and `flatpak-builder`.
 It will also be necessary to install a flatpak platform SDK